 There is a dedicated solar plant here, built specifically to power the airport.
 The solar power plant is dotted with three distinct locations within the airport boundaries.
 Most of the panels are placed on the roof of the training centre but there are plants based on one massive roof of the MRO hangar and one mounted on the ground.

-Amazingly, this world first in solar power and green thinking supports a busy airport that boasts some three terminals: one is for cargo, one for international passengers and the other flying in and out from domestic locations.
+Amazingly, this worlds first in solar power and green thinking supports a busy airport that boasts some three terminals: one is for cargo, one for international passengers and the other flying in and out from domestic locations.

 Although Cochin International Airport has been around since 1999, it did not become fully solar-powered until as recently as August 2015.
 However, one such forward-thinking environmentally profound concept in the pipeline is a self-sustainable town, which is planned to be located near to the airport and may house airport workers and hotels.